2

 Why Live in Somerville

-Somerville, a small residential neighborhood just south of downtown Manchester, features early-to-mid 20th-century New England architecture, including three-decker homes, Cape Cods, ranch-style houses, townhouses, and vinyl-sided colonials.
-The neighborhood is urban, with cracked streets and sidewalks, and homes often sit close together.
-Locals park on the streets or in driveways protected by chain-link fences.
-Prout Park, a neighborhood gathering spot, offers a baseball field, pickleball courts, a playground, and a picnic area, while Howe Park features a playground.
-Sheehan-Basquil Park provides swimming, baseball, soccer, and a splash pad for children, and is located near SkyZone Trampoline Park and Yankee Lanes bowling alley.
-Dining options in Somerville include the Green Beautiful, a gourmet vegan café, El Tenampa for Mexican cuisine, the Breakfast Club for brunch, and Taqueria y Pastelitos for tacos and empanadas.
-Chain restaurants, retailers, and grocery stores are also nearby.
-Elliot Hospital is just north of Somerville, and the Mall of New Hampshire is about 5 minutes away.
-Mammoth Road connects Somerville to major highways like I-93 and I-293, with Manchester-Boston Regional Airport a 15-minute drive away.
-Boston is 50 minutes away via I-93, and Concord is a 25-minute drive.
+Somerville is a small neighborhood on the southern end of downtown Manchester with early-to-mid 20th-century architecture.
+The residential community includes three-story homes, Cape Cods, ranch-style houses, townhouses and colonial-inspired houses.
+These properties often sit close together.
+Locals park their cars on the streets or in driveways protected by chain-link fences.
+Prout Park, inside the neighborhood, offers a baseball field, pickleball courts and a play area.
+Howe Park also has playground equipment.
+The nearby Sheehan-Basquil Park provides swimming, baseball, soccer and a splash pad; SkyZone Trampoline Park and Yankee Lanes bowling alley are also close to the community.
+Dining options in Somerville include the Green Beautiful, a gourmet vegan café, as well as El Tenampa for Mexican cuisine.
+Outside the community, the Breakfast Club awaits for brunch-goers, and Taqueria y Pastelitos serves tacos and empanadas.
+Elliot Hospital is just north of Somerville, and the Mall of New Hampshire is about a 5-minute drive away.
+Mammoth Road leads to the major highways, Interstate 93 and Interstate 293.
+Locals can take a flight from Manchester-Boston Regional Airport, which is approximately a 15-minute drive away.

 Frequently Asked Questions